Achille Grassi: Biography

 Achille Grassi was born in Bologna on 16 February 1456, the son of Baldassarre Grassi, a Bolognese patrician, and Orsina Bocchi.

 He attended the University of Bologna, becoming a doctor of both laws in 1478.
 He was also a canon of the cathedral chapter of Bologna Cathedral.

-He then traveled to Rome, joining his uncle Antonio, who was an auditor of the Roman Rota.
+He then travelled to Rome, joining his uncle Antonio, who was an auditor of the Roman Rota.
 When his uncle died in 1491, Pope Innocent VIII appointed him an auditor of the Roman Rota.
 In 1503, he became a chaplain of Pope Julius II.
 The pope also named him rector of San Clemente, San Giovanni in Persiceto.
 He then became a Referendary in the Roman Curia.

 He was consecrated as a bishop in Rome by Pope Julius II on 13 February 1506.
 The next day, he was elected Bishop of Città di Castello.
-He occupied this see until 1516, when he resigned in favor of Cardinal Giulio de' Medici, the future Pope Clement VII.
+He occupied this see until 1516, when he resigned in favour of Cardinal Giulio de' Medici, the future Pope Clement VII.

 In 1507, the pope sent him and Cardinal Antonio Pallavicini Gentili as nuncios to Louis XII of France, who was then in Genoa, to encourage him to make peace with Maximilian I, Holy Roman Emperor.
 In 1508, after Giovanni II Bentivoglio's plot to poison the pope was discovered, Grassi was despatched to the Kingdom of France to ask Louis XII to withdraw his protection of Bentivoglio; Bishop Grassi was successful in carrying out this mission.
 In 1509, he was nuncio to Switzerland, especially Bern to acquire soldiers for use in the War of the League of Cambrai.
 In 1510, he was nuncio to the Emperor, Vladislaus II of Bohemia and Hungary, and Sigismund I the Old asking for troops to use against the Ottoman Empire and addressing other issues facing the Kingdom of Poland.